Archie Manning: NFL career statistics

-Regular Season
+Regular season

 Post-NFL career

 Manning continues to make his home in New Orleans, though he also owns a condo in Oxford, Mississippi, to which he relocated following Hurricane Katrina.
 He has served as an analyst with the Saints' radio and television broadcasts, and has worked as a commentator for CBS Sports' college football broadcasts.
 Archie has also appeared as a commercial spokesman for products in Southeast Louisiana, where he remains popular with many fans.
 Working with his three sons, Cooper, Peyton, and Eli, Archie hosts the Manning Passing Academy each summer.
 This camp brings together young players from grades 8–12 who work with high school coaches and college players.
 In 2007, Manning was awarded the Silver Buffalo Award by the Boy Scouts of America.
-The Silver Buffalo is the highest award given for service to Youth on a national basis.
+The Silver Buffalo is the highest award given for service to youth on a national basis.

 In 2007, Manning was hired as a spokesman for a United Parcel Service contest to promote its "Delivery Intercept" service.
 He appeared in an advertising campaign for the UPS Delivery Intercept Challenge Video Contest, which saw amateur videos of football interceptions from high school and youth games.
 Among the prizes were a tailgate party with Manning as well as Manning-autographed footballs.

 In October 2013, Manning was selected to be one of the 13 inaugural members of The College Football Playoff Selection Committee.
 He is one of three appointees who are members of the College Football Hall of Fame.

-In 2014, due to health reasons, he stepped down from the College Football Playoff Committee.
+In 2014, for health reasons, he stepped down from the College Football Playoff Committee.

-Manning owns a football-themed restaurant called Manning's Sports Bar and Grill, located in Harrah's New Orleans.
+Manning owns a football-themed restaurant called Manning's Sports Bar and Grill, located in Caesars New Orleans.